niko-on-telegram/resender-admin/README.md

 ---

 ### Setting up the environment
-Rename the `.env.example` file to `.env` in the project's root directory, then populate it with all the necessary values.
+Rename the `example.env` file to `.env` in the project's root directory, then populate it with all the necessary values.

 ### Runing the bot: